Skip to content

 Where ontologies have not been added within tables a section will appear above the table to highlight terms.
 Simply click edit option to add on.

-Each MetaboLights study has 4 main sections, study description, sample, assay and metabolite information.
+Each MetaboLights study has 5 main sections, Overview, Samples, Assays, Protocols and Metabolites information.
 The basic outlines for each are given below.
 Each section also corresponds to a specific file as indicated in which the information is stored.

 This section provides a description of the study, an overview that will inform the reader the type of data they will find.

-Note: Study identifier & title (b) Contacts (c) Study Description (Abstract) (d) Publication link (e) Design Descriptors (Keywords) (f) Protocol text
+Note: (a) Title (b) Contacts (c) Study Description (Abstract) (d) Publication link (e) Design Descriptors (Keywords) (f) Protocol text () Funding (*) Links to related datasets

 There are several parts to this section: